athomasq/athomasq.github.io/categories/memos/series-a-benchmarks.md

 (Founder equity going into Series A is the one that people are sometimes surprised by.
 There was a time when VCs would refuse to fund startups where the founder owned too little of the company, going into the A, for fear of misaligned incentives.
 But I suspect that's changing; in the current market environment, VCs understand that sometimes founders have to dilute a lot, just to stay alive.)

-(**Update, Q3 2023:** the benchmarks are still the same, but valuations have corrected and are now in the 30-40M range if your grades are mostly Bs.
+(**Update, Q3 2023:** Valuations have corrected and are now in the 30-40M range if your grades are mostly Bs.
+Also, the hurdle for a Series A today feels like it's a bit north of 1M ARR -- closer to 1.5 or 2M.
 AI startups are an exception, there are no rules for them.)

 <br/>